SusOroCode/horiseon/README.md

 ## Horiseon Code Refactor

 In this challenge, I was assigned to refactor the existing website for the marketing agency "Horiseon Social Solution Services, Inc".
-The purpose of the refactor is to make this website more accessible.
+The purpose of the refactor is to make the website more accessible.

 ## Table of Contents